Is this thing darling, or what??

 I first saw one of these types of needle holders at my friend's house.
 She's had it for a while, and loves hers!
 I made myself a pattern, and it was a fun project.

-To easily know where I was sewing the felt down, I used a disappearing ink fabric pen (or a really light pencil mark would work) and a ruler to make lines between opposite inward points.
+To easily know where I was sewing the felt down, I used a disappearing ink fabric pen (or a really light pencil mark would work) and a ruler to make lines between opposite inward points (see below).

-For the closure, I used a small piece of Velcro on the end of the tab (again, used what I had on hand!), and a decorative button over it.
+For the closure, I used a sewed a small piece of Velcro to the end of the tab (again, used what I had on hand!), and the matching piece of Velcro on the other side of the holder.
+Then, I sewed a decorative button on the back of the tab.
 You could even use a functioning button with a button hole if you don't have Velcro handy...

 Awesome!
 Now, I have this great fabric needle holder - with the needles securely in the felt, no lost needles because it folds it up into a cute little bundle for safekeeping.